 Ice Watch was much more physical than Eliasson’s other works.
-In this case, you could interact with it face to face, which he believes it gives a stronger sense of what the artist and other advocates are talking about.
+In this case, you could interact with it face to face, which he believes gives a stronger sense of what the artist and other advocates are talking about.

-Eliasson believes that science and technology have made it very possible for use to destabilize the climate and disrespect rules of nature.
+Eliasson believes that science and technology have made it very possible for use to destabilize the climate and disrespect the rules of nature.
 The good thing is that all the participating actors know all the mechanisms behind these changes.
 This means we have the power to change and prevent drastic climate change.

-He now hopes that his latest installations will make a difference, and everyone will want to make an individual and an impactful change regarding environmental care.
+He now hopes that his latest installations will make a difference, and everyone will want to make an individual and impactful change regarding environmental care.
 He said that he’s not naïve, and he is acutely aware that his latest project will hit something significant.
 He also believes that he is part of the movement, and he will overmatch it to the end.

 It has a significant meaning for people to actually put their ears on the ice and suddenly raise and feel that subtle cracking, crisp noise as the ice cracks and melts.